mvolkmann/blog/src/neovim.md

 - Press `gf` to open the file under the cursor in Neovim.
 - Press `gx` to open the file under the cursor in the associated app.

+To close a Telescope window, press `esc` twice or press `esc` to exit insert mode and press `q` to quit.

 ### Comments